 Michelle explains that, to her, “an aura is something invisible, a field of energy of a person or a place that can be transmitted to the viewer.
 Flamenco dance is so evocative, with its origins rooted in Andalucia, and is therefore a perfect subject for the Andalucia Auras Collection”.

-Over the next year, Michelle hopes to mint one Andalucia-related image per month as an NFT.
+Over the next year, Michelle hopes to mint a collection of Andalucia-related image as NFTs.

 Eliza – An artist´s first NFT is known as their Genesis drop and the first NFT in her collection is a portrait of Eliza Gonzalez.
 Read more about the Eliza Portrait.